I love gratitude activities – at Thanksgiving and all year round.

 Many families and classrooms have gratitude activities throughout November.
 The Montessori gratitude jar is a language-development and gratitude activity that’s meant to be used year-round.
 You only need a beautiful container, blank slips of paper, and a pencil to start a gratitude jar for written expressions of gratitude.
 The colors of paper can be changed throughout the year.
 Here’s a lovely way the jar can be opened on Thanksgiving and a new jar started the day after Thanksgiving:

 “On Thanksgiving or another special day, many families remove all the slips and read them aloud prior to sitting down to enjoy a meal together.
 Parents and children alike love to read through each slip and relive the memories of the past year together.
 The slips for the year are then glued or taped into a family memory journal and made into a keepsake.
 The Gratitude Jar starts anew the next day, ready for new feelings of thankfulness and gratitude to be recorded.”
-How to Create a Montessori Gratitude Jar

 New Year’s Day would be another great time to start a gratitude jar.